equinor/TimeSeriesAnalysis/articles/index.md

 - ability to hover over trends to inspect values
 - currently up to six trends can be plotted on a page in total(this can be increased if there is interest)

-The plotting leverages the javascript framework [plot.ly](https://plotly.com/javascript/).
-Some javascript extensions have been made to this toolbox to allow time-series to seemlessly be exported from your .NET code to the browser.
+The plotting leverages the JavaScript framework [plot.ly](https://plotly.com/javascript/).
+Some JavaScript extensions have been made to this toolbox to allow time-series to seamlessly be exported from your .NET code to the browser.

 Consider the unit-test ``PlotUnitTests.SubplotPositionWorksOk()``: